oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 which MUST be retained when adding additional query parameters.
 The endpoint URI MUST NOT include a fragment component.

-Since requests to the authorization endpoint result in user authentication and the transmission of clear-text credentials (in the HTTP response), the authorization server MUST require the use of TLS as described in {{tls-version}} when sending requests to the authorization endpoint.

 The authorization server MUST support the use of the HTTP `GET` method {{RFC7231}} for the authorization endpoint and MAY support the use of the `POST` method as well.